onaio/fhir-tooling/importer/README.md

 - See example [here](/importer/csv/careteams/users_careteam.csv)
 - The first two columns are __name__ and __id__ of the careTeam, while the last two columns are the __user(name)__ and __userID__ of the user getting assigned
 - You can also assign a couple of users during creation, by passing in the user's names and their ids as a string as shown in [careteam_full](/importer/csv/careteams/careteam_full.csv) in the eighth column

+## 9. Delete duplicate Practitioners on HAPI
+- Run `python3 main.py --csv_file csv/users.csv --setup clean_duplicates --cascade_delete true --log_level info`
+- For this to work you must provide Practitioner uuids on your users.csv file.
+This is what is used to know which Practitioner to not delete
+- The script will check to see if every user has a keycloak uuid that has a Practitioner uuid that matches the one provided in the csv file
+- Note that if none of the Practitioner uuids match then all will be deleted
+- Set `cascade_delete` to True or False if you would like to automatically delete any linked resources.
+If you set it to False, and there are any linked resources, then the resources will NOT be deleted